VerenaK90/Clonal_hematopoiesis/README.md

 We have bundled R functions to model drift and selection in growing and homeostatic tissues in the R package FLORENCE.
 Please download and install from (https://github.com/VerenaK90/FLORENCE).

-Download and install python3 and pyABC von your computer
+Download and install python3 and pyABC von your computer.

 ## Variant allele frequencies shaped by drift and selection in homeostatic tissues

+FLORENCE predicts that drift and selection shape the variant allele frequency distribution distinctly.
+We predict VAF distributions for different parameter sets and time points in the script [Theoretical_model_performance.R](Analysis_and_figures/Theoretical_model_performance.R).
+The script also produces the figure panels **Figure 1c, f**, and **Figure S1a, b**.

 ## Simulated data